Real-World Protection Test March-June 2014

 - ThreatTrack Vipre Internet Security

 Testing dozens of antivirus products with hundreds of URLs each per day is a great daeal of work, which cannot be done manually (as it would involve visiting thousands of websites in parallel), so it is necessary to use some sort of automation.

 Every potential test-case to be used in the test is run and analysed on a clean machine without antivirus software, to ensure that it is a suitable candidate.
 If the malware meets both of these criteria, the source URL is added to the list to be tested with security products.
 Any test cases which turn out not to be appropriate are excluded from the test set.

 Every security program to be tested is installed on its own test computer.
 All computers are connected to the Internet.
 Each system is manually updated every day, and each product is updated before every single test case.
 Each test PC has its own external IP address.
 We make special arrangements with ISPs to ensure a stable Internet connection for each PC, and take the necessary precautions (with specially configured firewalls etc.) not to harm other computers (i.e. not to cause outbreaks).

-The tests are performed under Microsoft Windows 7 Professional SP1 64-Bit, with updates as at 4th March 2013.
-Some further installed vulnerable software includes:
+The tests were performed under Microsoft Windows 7 Home Premium SP1 64-Bit, with updates as of 4th February 2014.
+Some further installed software includes:

 The use of more up-to-date third-party software and an updated Microsoft Windows 7 64-Bit makes it much harder to find exploits in-the-field for the test.
 Users should always keep their systems and applications up-to-date, in order to minimize the risk of being infected through exploits which use unpatched software vulnerabilities.